Yi Sun-sin: Turtle Ships

-The turtle ships designed by Yi held eleven cannons on each side of the ship, with two each at the stern and the bow.
-The ship's figurehead was in the shape of a dragon.
-The figurehead itself held up to four cannons, and emitted a smokescreen that, in combination with its fierce appearance, was meant to be used as psychological warfare.
-The sides of the turtle ship were dotted with smaller holes from which arrows, guns, and mortars could be fired.
-The roof was covered with planks and spikes.
-The purpose of the spikes was to prevent the ship from being boarded by the enemy.
-The larger Japanese ships' sides were higher than the turtle ships' and thus, the spikes prevented boarders from jumping down onto the roof without risking impalement.
-There were two masts that held two large sails.
-The turtle ship was also steered and powered by twenty oars, each of which were pulled by two men during fair conditions and five in foul seas or combat.
+Yi designed and built a number of warships known as geobukseon (거북선), characterized by their tortoise-like design, dragon-shaped figurehead, and iron-spiked deck.
+The turtle ship measured 65 feet in length, with a width of 12 feet at the bow, 10.5 feet at the stern, and 14.5 feet amidships.
+Each broadside featured six gun ports, each armed with a mortar, supplemented by additional mortars positioned ahead and astern.
+The dragon-like figurehead emitted sulfurous smoke and created a smokescreen to obscure the ship's movements.
+Narrow slits between the gun ports allowed for the discharge of fire-arrows and gunfire.
+The roof, covered with planks and spikes, thwarted Japanese boarding tactics.

 There is a continuing debate as to whether the turtle ship had two decks or three; historians still have no definitive answer.
 Whichever is the case, it is clear that the turtle ship employed multiple decks to separate the rowers from the combat compartment.
 This enabled the turtle ship to be very mobile since wind and manpower could be used simultaneously.
 Most support the argument of two decks since that was what was drawn out in the first and second designs of the turtle ships.
 Some historians maintain that, since Yi was a unique individual and often pursued innovative ideas (contrary to the established wisdom of his peers), it is possible that he had the turtle ship built with three decks.
 It is known that his flagship, a panokseon, had three decks during his campaigns, so there is support for the belief that the turtle ship had three decks.